 Personally I feel the best way forward is adding support for PROVIDES-ENCODING, it is cleanest and allows all CDNs to operate very efficiently with minimal changes.

-Jens Alfke almost 7 years ago
+Jens Alfke over 7 years ago

 Jens Alfke